F1reWs/SharkUserBot/README.md

 <h4>How to start on Mac OS</h3>

-- Type in terminal `python3 main.py`
+- Type in terminal `python3 -m sharkub`

 <h1>Channel and Group</h1>
 <a href="https://t.me/shark_userbot">